A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Numerical experiments

 \section{Numerical experiments}

-\sloppypar All of the following numerical experiments were computed using MATLAB R2018a on a MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 processor.
+All numerical experiments were computed using MATLAB R2018a on a MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 processor.
 When solving SDPs, we use the SDPT3 solver of the CVX package in MATLAB \cite{cvx}.
-All code necessary to reproduce our experiments is available at \url{https://github.com/kgilman/Sums-of-Heterogeneous-Quadratics}.
+All code necessary to reproduce our experiments is available at \texttt{https://github.com/kgilman/Sums-of-Heterogeneous-Quadratics}.
 When executing each algorithm in practice, we remark that the results may vary with the choice of user specified numerical tolerances and other settings.
-We point the reader to \cref{appendix:experiments} for detailed settings.
+Since \cref{thm:dual_certificate} requires an exact stationary point, and in practice, an iterative solver only returns an inexact stationary point, the KKT conditions may not be exactly satisfied.
+However, in practice, we found using smaller numerical precisions in the SDP and iterative solvers is often sufficient to achieve a numerical certificate, albeit inexact.
+When computing a first-order stationary point with an iterative solver, we terminate the algorithm when the norm of the gradient on the manifold is less than $10^{-10}$.
+We point the reader to \cref{appendix:experiments} for further detailed settings.